 Fire System and Electrical installation, testing and maintenance personnel, electrical contractors, facility managers, physical plant directors, fire and building inspectors in municipal, provincial and federal governments, service personnel, owners, plant managers and/or property managers for housing authorities, industrial, commercial and institutional properties.

-Fire Alarm and Signaling Systems - Design, Installation, Testing and Maintenance
+Fire Alarm Training Online Course - Design, Installation, Testing and Maintenance

 Frank Kurz, Executive Director of the Fire Protection Technicians Network.